Azure/azure-iot-sdk-python/migration_guide_iothub.md

 ## X509 Certificate Authentication
-Using X509 authentication is now provided via the new `ssl_context` keyword for the `IoTHubSession` constructor, rather than having it's own `.create_from_x509_certificate()` method.
-This is to allow additional flexibility for customers who wish for more control over their TLS/SSL authorization.
+X509 authentication is now provided via the new `ssl_context` keyword for the `IoTHubSession` constructor, rather than having it's own `.create_from_x509_certificate()` method.
+This is to allow additional flexibility for customers who wish for more control over their TLS/SSL authentication.
 See "TLS/SSL customization" below for more information.

 #### V2
 ```python